arjunmakesthings/itp-blog/content/applications/essay writing.md

 - kerning
 - background-colour

-currently, most messaging-platforms allow people the power to change only the content; that is 1/10 graphic elements.
+currently, most messaging-platforms allow people the power to change only the content; that is 1/10 of the available graphic elements.

+---
+# experiment: